ShowMeBillyJo/xp-logbook/README.md

-# xp-logbook
+# XP Logbook

-An XP (experience point) logbook for tabletop roleplaying games.
+A Google Sheets implementation of an experience point logbook, suitable for tabletop roleplaying games and other multi-part progression tracking.